DataDog/documentation/content/en/tracing/glossary/_index.md

 ## Baggage

-Baggage allows you to propagate key-value pairs (aka baggage items), across service boundaries in a distributed system.
+Baggage allows you to propagate key-value pairs (also known as baggage items) across service boundaries in a distributed system.
 Unlike trace context, which focuses on trace identifiers, baggage allows for the transmission of business data and other contextual information alongside traces.

 ## Further Reading